ENTREP 7022 - Creativity and Innovation

-Course Code ENTREP 7022 Course Creativity and Innovation Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive 36 - 40 hours Available for Study Abroad and Exchange Y Assumed Knowledge ENTREP 5016 or ENTREP 5036 Course Description The closer you get to the top of organisations, the starker the importance of creativity and innovation.
+Course Code ENTREP 7022 Course Creativity and Innovation Coordinating Unit Entrepreneurship, Commercialisation & Innov Centre Term Trimester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Assumed Knowledge ENTREP 5016 or ENTREP 5036 Course Description The closer you get to the top of organisations, the starker the importance of creativity and innovation.
 Equally, spend any time with an entrepreneur and quickly they will promote the importance of creativity and innovation too.
 For this reason, if you are, or plan to be either an entrepreneur or manager, having a clear and articulate understanding for these concepts will give you tremendous advantage.
-This course will do more than reinforce the vague notions of innovation and creativity as buzzwords but will instead give you a powerful toolkit for both understanding these terms and practically being able to more reliably harness them in organisations and personal projects.
-We embody these concepts too, and the course itself is fun and memorable, utilising a range of guest speakers, modern materials and on campus exploration.
+This course will do more than reinforce the vague notions of innovation and creativity as buzzwords but will instead give you a practical toolkit to both understand and more reliably harness innovation in organisations and personal projects.
+The course itself also has a focus on these tools, with a range of modern materials, delivering a fun and memorable experience.

-Course Coordinator: Joelle HawaProgram Director Contact Details: Postgraduate Entrepreneurship and Innovation
+Course Coordinator: Professor Stephen ZhangProgram Director Contact Details: Postgraduate Entrepreneurship and Innovation

 The full timetable of all activities for this course can be accessed from Course Planner.